abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 > This is just a demo code.
 Do it better on a production code :)

 Thanks to [@alexandru-bagu](https://github.com/alexandru-bagu) for the great contribution!

+### Other Changes

+* Upgraded all the .NET Core / ASP.NET Core related packages to the version 3.1.8.
+If you have additional dependencies to the .NET Core / ASP.NET Core related packages, we suggest you to updates your packages to the version 3.1.8 to have the latest bug and security fixes published by Microsoft.
+* The blogging module now uses the [BLOB Storing](https://docs.abp.io/en/abp/latest/Blob-Storing) system to store images & files of the blog posts.
+If you are using this module, then you need to manually migrate the local files to the BLOB Storing system after the upgrade.
+* The Angular UI is now redirecting to the profile management page of the MVC UI instead of using its own UI, if you've configured the authorization code flow (which is default since the version 3.2.0).

 ## What's new with the ABP Commercial 3.3